 If you want to make changes to your coverage for the upcoming year, you need to do it during the Tricare open enrollment period.

-Survivors will receive a slightly-below-average increase in 2025.
+Survivors will see a major increase from 2022

 The Tricare Online Patient Portal is a web platform designed to let U.S. military service members and their families access health care information.
 At most facilities, however, TOL PP has already been replaced by the new electronic health record, MHS Genesis.